QuocTrung810/Practical_Exercises/Programming_Methodology/Review/README.md

     7. $$\prod_{i=1}^{n}\frac{2i}{3}$$
     8. $$\prod_{i=1}^{n}\frac{(i-1)}{(i+1)}$$

-2. Write a C function to enter any number and check wether the number is palindrome or not.
+2. Write a C function to enter any number and check wether the number is Palindrome or not.
 3. Write a C function to check whether a number is Prime number of not.
 Validating the input, in case the input isn't correct, promp user to enter it again.
 4. Write a C function to check whether a number is Armstrong number or not.
 5. Write a C function to check whether a number is Perfect number of not.